Laerdal/Xamarin.AzureCommunicationCalling/Readme.md

 # Azure Communication Calling Sample Xamarin Forms

+All the necessary documentation is intended for the native environment (java/swift), so it may be necessary to investigate unexpected behaviors or crashes in the native environment to confirm if the problem is here or in the native platform sdk itself.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/calling-sdk-features).

 ## Support platforms

-- [x] Android
+- [x] Android >= 21
-- [x] iOS
+- [x] iOS >= 12
 - [x] UWP (Min Target: 10.0.18362)
 - macOS (study in progress)

 ## Support Libraries

-Mobile support is maintained by the community
+Mobile support is maintained by [@tompi](https://github.com/tompi)

 Windows support is official.